 Using the Wireshark output, explain the entries in the bridge tables.
 Explain how the traffic generated by the ping command changed the MAC tables of the bridges overtime using what you have learnt about Learning Bridges.
 (Use the Mac addresses saved in Table 5.4 to help you figure out what is going on)

+First messages are broadcast which creates mac entries for source which are used thereafter.

 Exercise 2-b.
 Learning about new locations of hosts

 Learning bridges adapt their MAC tables automatically when the location of a host changes.
 Due to the learning algorithm, the time it takes to adapt to a change depends on the network traffic and on the value of the Ageing parameter.
 This is illustrated in the following exercise.